Tips for Cleaning Your AC System

 Remove the blower door and vacuum up dust.

-Then examine your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s scummy, you can freshen it by draining thinned bleach through the tube to flush the line.
-Or you can get a new tube.
+Then examine your air conditioner’s drain line—it’s a supple plastic tube.
+If it’s dirty, you can clean it by pouring thinned bleach through the tube to clean the line.
+Or you can buy a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Dave's Diversified Services can make your unit more efficient and help it last longer.
-We also provide handy service agreements, so you won’t forget to plan your annual service!
+Annual air conditioner maintenance from Dave's Diversified Services can make your system more efficient and help it last longer.
+We also have convenient service agreements, so you won’t forget to schedule your regular tune-up!